gazebosim/gz-cmake/MIGRATION.md

 ### Do not use `include(FindSomePackage)`

-When a `*.cmake` file begins with the word "Find", it is a special type of cmake module known as a find-module.
+When a `*.cmake` file begins with the word `Find`, it is a special type of cmake module known as a find-module.
 Its purpose is to search for a package after being invoked by the command `find_package(SomePackage)`.
-Notice that the "SomePackage" argument must match the string of characters in between "Find" and ".cmake" in the filename "FindSomePackage.cmake".
+Notice that the `SomePackage` argument must match the string of characters in between `Find` and `.cmake` in the filename `FindSomePackage.cmake`.
 Case matters.
 This is not just a convention; it is a cmake requirement.

 Note that while using `ignition-cmake`, you should be using `ign_find_package(~)`